 We'll be keeping this page up-to-date throughout this period with all the latest links and information to what's going on across the city and our services.

 • Take a WWI themed trail around the People’s Palace looking at the story of James and Jeannie Riley.
-There will also be trails about Mary Barbour & the Rent Strikes, and the Suffragettes available soon.
+There are trails about Mary Barbour & the Rent Strikes, and the Suffragettes.

 GLASGOW MUSEUMS RESOURCE CENTRE: